 Policies are rules how privacyidea behaves and which user and administrator is allowed to do what.

-Start to read about authentication to the API at Authentication endpoints.
+Start to read about authentication to the API at rest auth.

 Now you can take a look at the several REST endpoints.
+This REST API is used to authenticate the users.